 - Preheat the oven to 450 degrees Fahrenheit.
-Toss the squash and Brussels sprouts with the olive oil and a generous pinch of kosher salt.
+Toss the squash and brussel sprouts with the olive oil and a generous pinch of kosher salt.
 Transfer to two lined baking sheets.
 Bake in the preheated oven for 15 to 20 minutes, turning the vegetables once halfway through, until browned and tender.
 (If you have some stray Brussels sprouts leaves, cook them with the rest and then save them to use as a crispy topping for the ramen).

 - Meanwhile, place the instant ramen noodles into the hot broth and allow to soften while you prepare the tofu.